The Grape Escape

 The Grape Escape is a board game released in 1992 by Parker Brothers (now Hasbro) and licensed by Rehtmeyer Inc. The game was intended to entertain younger audiences of 5+ years old.
-In 2010, Hasbro released a game called Smashed Potatoes with the same game play, but with potatoes instead of grapes (probably because of Parker Brothers being part of Hasbro, who owns the rights to Mr. Potato Head).
+In 2010, Hasbro released a game called Smashed Potatoes with the same game play, but with potatoes instead of grapes.
 However, Smashed Potatoes was eventually discontinued.

 The game consisted of playing pieces constructed of various colored Grape Goop (Play-Doh) that were fashioned after grape-like action figures.
 Game play consisted of maneuvering clay playing pieces through several plastic obstacles on a board that were aimed to physically disfigure or decapitate the playing piece; destroying the Grape Goop figure often resulted in losing the game, but sometimes resulted in the affected player re-molding their Grape Goop figure using one of the included grape mold templates and returning to the start space.
 The obstacles included crank/rubber-band-operated scissors, a steam roller, a large saw blade, and a grape stomping boot activated by lever and rubber band.
 (In Smashed Potatoes, the grape stomping boot was replaced with a french fryer.)